midlantica/LovelyBunchOfCoconuts/content/grifts/fact-checking.md

 ---
 title: 'Fact-checking'
-claim: 'Fact-checking'
+grift: 'Fact-checking'
-translation: "Censorship of what the Left don't like."
+decode: "Censorship of what the Left don't like."
 ---